-We have paid a visit to these premises.
-The first operation we beheld was that of determining the humidity of silk.
-Eleven per cent is the natural quantity in all silk, but from various causes this is nearly always much exceeded.
-Several samples of the articles having been taken from a bale, they are weighed in scales, capable of being turned by half a grain.
-Two of these samples are then placed in other scales, equally delicate and true; one end of which, containing the sample, being immersed in a copper cylinder heated by steam to two hundred and thirty degrees of Fahrenheit, the other, with the weights, being enclosed within a glass case.
+The French have brought to our doors the means of accomplishing what they have practised for many years with so much advantage.
+We have paid a visit to a conditioning house, and the first operation we beheld was that of determining the humidity of silk.
+Eleven per cent. is the natural quantity in all silk, but from various causes this is nearly always exceeded.
+Several samples of the articles having been taken from a bale, they are weighed in scales capable of being turned by half a grain.
+Two of these samples are then placed in other scales, equally delicate and trueone end, containing the sample, being immersed in a copper cylinder heated by steam to 230 degrees of Fahrenheit; the other, with the weights, being enclosed in a glass case.
 The effect of this hot-air bath is rapidly seen; the silk soon throws off its moisture, becomes lighter, and the scale with the weights begins to sink.
-In this condition it is kept until no further loss of weight is perceived; the weight which the silk is found to have lost being the exact degree of its humidity.
+In this condition it is kept until no further loss of weight is perceived, the weight which the silk is found to have lost being the exact degree of its humidity.

 The natural eleven per cent. of humidity being allowed for, any loss beyond that shows the degree of artificial moisture which the silk contains.

-To determine the amount of foreign matters contained in a sample of silk, the parcels-after a most mathematical weighing-are boiled in soap and water, for several hours.
-They are then conveyed to the hot-air chambers, subjected to two hundred and thirty degrees of heat, and finally weighed.
-It will be found now that silk of the greatest purity has lost not only its eleven per cent. of moisture, but a further twenty-four per cent. in the tion of the trade with as much regularity as various foreign matters boiled out of it.
+To determine the amount of foreign matters contained in a sample of silk, the parcels-after a most mathematical weighing-are boiled in soap and water for several hours.
+They are then conveyed to the hot-air chambers, subjected to 230 degrees of heat, and finally weighed.
+It will be found now that silk of the greatest purity has lost, not only its eleven per cent. of moisture, but a further twenty-four per cent. in the various foreign matters boiled out of it.
 But should the article have been in any way tampered with, the loss is not unusually as much as thirty or thirty-two per cent.